This Horrific Health Threat Could Make a Startling Comeback

 Vitamin C (ascorbic acid) comes in a variety of supplements, from pills to powders.
-Be careful stockpiling these though, exposure to heat, light and air can weaken the potency of the vitamin.
+Be careful stockpiling these though; exposure to heat, light, and air can weaken the potency of the vitamin.

 Some powdered drinks, such as Tang, contain high levels of ascorbic acid.
-In a SHTF scenario, not only will they help a person get required nutrients, but they could also provide a much-needed morale boost.
+In a SHTF scenario, not only will they help a person get the required nutrients, but they could also provide a much-needed morale boost.